-In this beginners guide to tendering post, we take you through what a tender is, what does the tenders process involve and what benefits there are for winning tenders to your business so you can be a true tender expert.
+In this beginner’s guide to public tendering, we take you through what a public sector tender is, what the public sector tendering process involves, and what benefits there are for winning tender opportunities for your business so you can become a true tender expert.

 What are Tenders?